Tuesday, January 26, 2010

 Biodiversity as a public good

-If we believe that destruction of meadows and forests for conversion to monoculture cropland adversely impacts environmental quality, we might choose to attach a fee on monoculture, as a counterweight to the economic incentives from food and now biofuels markets that drive destruction of biodiversity.
-Putting a damper on destruction of biodiversity could mean a more democratic society.
-The most appropriate fee would be a fee that is high enough to ensure that destruction of wildlife habitat and loss of biodiversity is not carried to an extent that most people would say is excessive.
+Destruction of meadows and forests for conversion to monoculture farmland, pasture, paving and structures adversely impacts environmental quality.
+It would make sense to assess a fee on monoculture, paving and other kinds of land-use, to counteract the economic incentives that encourage destruction of biodiversity and wildlife habitat.
+The most appropriate fee would be a fee that is just high enough to ensure that destruction of wildlife habitat and loss of biodiversity are not carried to an extent that most people would say is excessive.

-A Capitalsim-Communism Synthesis
+A Capitalism-Communism Synthesis

 Natural law requires respect of public property rights, too

-2 comments:
+3 comments:

 deborah brady said...